Tempeh: Packaging

 Food grade wrapping paper and perforated polyethylene bags are the most suitable materials for packaging tempeh.
 They have demonstrated good retention of the quality of tempeh and extension of the shelf life of tempeh for three days compared to fresh tempeh.
 Appropriate packaging is important as it provides optimum oxygen supply and temperature for inoculation and fermentation to occur during processing.
 Tempeh is a perishable food and must be wrapped and placed into the refrigerator or freezer immediately after incubation or other processing steps such as blanching.
 In the refrigerator or freezer, stacking of tempeh should be minimized to prevent overheating and the undesirable, gradual continuation of fermentation, both of which shorten the storage life of tempeh.
 Even under cold temperature, tempeh continues to respire and undergo slow decomposition from microorganisms and its natural enzymes.
-Therefore, tempeh should be well cooled for at least two to five hours in a cooler before they undergo further packaging.
-Tempeh packaged in perforated polyethylene bags is usually repacked inside another labeled, non-perforated bag for distribution and sale, and for easier labeling.
-If the tempeh is only packaged in one perforated bag, the label must be directly attached to the perforated surface with the use of government food contact approved adhesive.
-They are then bulk packed in cartons and returned to the refrigerator or freezer to await shipment.
+Therefore, tempeh should be well cooled for at least two to five hours in a cooler before it undergoes further packaging.
+Tempeh packaged in perforated polyethylene bags is usually repacked inside another labeled, non-perforated bag for distribution, sale and easier labeling.
+If the tempeh is packaged in only one perforated bag, the label must be directly attached to the perforated surface with the use of government food contact approved adhesive.
+It is then bulk packed in cartons and returned to the refrigerator or freezer to await shipment.